Venezuela’s opposition gets reprieve in battle to keep Citgo

-The U.S. Treasury Department issued an order giving Guaidó’s team three months to “restructure or refinance payments.”
+The U.S. Treasury Department issued an order giving Guaidó’s team three months to “restructure or refinance payments,” by suspending the terms of some financial sanctions that were originally intended to pressure Maduro from office.
 A likely failure to make $913 million debt payment due Monday could have triggered foreclosure.

-Russ Dallen, a broker at Miami-based Caracas Capital Markets, said that in a post-Maduro world, Citgo would be significant source of income to rebuild Venezuela by refining and selling crude from the country’s vast reserves.
+Guaidó said U.S. officials are helping protect Venezuela’s assets that Maduro’s government exploited at the people’s expense.

+“For years, the regime indebted the nation, mortgaging the future of Venezuelans who today suffer from a complex humanitarian emergency,” he said on Twitter.
+“We are managing to maintain assets that the regime had looted.”

 Venezuela has owned Citgo since the 1980s as part of the state-run oil company PDVSA.
 It has three refineries in Louisiana, Texas and Illinois in addition to a network of pipelines crisscrossing 23 states.
 It provides between 5% and 10% of U.S. gasoline.